-In April of 2020, I took a month-long tour of my pencil cups, posting a brief profile each day.
-The individual posts are still up, with the tag pencils, but I’ve decided to create a dedicated page for all the entries here.
+In April of 2020, I took a month-long tour of my pencil cups, posting a brief profile each day at my blog.
+Those posts are no longer available, and I’ve collected them all here.

 I’m not a collector, so these are (with a few exceptions) the pencils I use daily.
 I’m not a visual artist, so I don’t have too many pencils with darker cores; as a writer, my preference is for lighter, firmer pencils.